JP12025/cash/README.md

 ```

 > [!TIP]
-> If you already know how to change money, the best algorithm is called greedy algorithm.
+> If you already know how to change money, you certainly use the so called **greedy algorithm**.
 > As its name says, it consists in taking the locally optimal choice.
+>
-> You begin with the greater coin (`50` cents), if its value is too high for the amount, try the next coin, etc.
+> You begin with the greater coin (`50` cents), if its value is too high for the amount, try the next coin, etc. Once you find a suitable coin, count +1 and remove the value from the amount and retry until the amount is 0.
+>
 > Be careful, a greedy algorithm is not always correct, ask yourself why (or ask chatGPT but don't trust it too much).

 > [!TIP]